 Many of the valleys of Napali are known as “hanging valleys” because the floor of the valley is raised several hundred feet, versus being at sea level.
 This is caused by rainfall runoff that has eroded the edges of the land.
 The next valley, Waiahuakua Valley is an example of a hanging valley.

-Kalalau valley and beach is easily one of the most recognizable images of Kauai.
-Kalalau valley is four miles deep and three miles wide, providing excellent conditions for farming and supported a large community of Hawaiians.
-This beach and valley is the destination for most hikers that embark on the Kalalau trail; you can often see hikers and Kauai mountain goats utilizing the trail along the cliffs.
-Kalalau valley was home to an estimated four thousand Hawaiians in the 1800s, a school and church was even established here by missionaries.
+Kalalau Valley and beach is easily one of the most recognizable images of Kauai.
+Kalalau Valley is four miles deep and three miles wide, providing excellent conditions for farming and supported a large community of Hawaiians.
+This beach and valley are the destination for most hikers that embark on the Kalalau trail; you can often see hikers and Kauai mountain goats utilizing the trail along the cliffs.
+Kalalau Valley was home to an estimated 4,000 Hawaiians in the 1800s, a school and church was even established here by missionaries.
 In the summer you see many campers enjoying the beach, waterfall, and camping areas.